Gauge-invariant gravitational waves in matter beyond linearized gravity

 Similarly, the energy--momentum tensor of the wave is \cite{my:amc}

 and satisfies

-(Note that $\smash{{\mc{T}_\alpha}^\beta}$ is the \textit{canonical} energy--momentum of the wave and, as such, does not have to be symmetric.
-On the definition of the wave energy--momentum, see, \eg \Refs{my:amc, ref:dewar77}.)
-Together with the GO ray equations \cite{book:tracy}
+Note that $\smash{{\mc{T}_\alpha}^\beta}$ is the \textit{canonical} energy--momentum of a wave and, as such, does not have to be symmetric.
+On the definition of the wave energy--momentum, see, \eg \Refs{my:amc, ref:dewar77} and, particularly, \myRef{my:ql} for the relevance of the canonical energy--momentum in so-called oscillation-center QL theory.
+Together with the GO ray equations~\cite{book:tracy}

-where $\tau$ is a parameter along the ray, these equations provide a complete gauge-invariant GO theory of adiabatic GWs in a general medium.
+where $\tau$ is a parameter along the ray, the above equations provide a complete gauge-invariant GO theory of adiabatic GWs in a general medium.